MikroTik RouterOS Cloud-hosted router#

 eth0

-- management interface connected to the containerlab management networketh1
+- management interface connected to the containerlab management network (rendered asether1

-- first data interface, mapped to theether2
+- first data interface, mapped to the first data port of the VM (rendered asether2

-Data interfaces eth1+
+Data interfaces ether2+

-needs to be configured with IP addressing manually using CLI/management protocols.
+need to be configured with IP addressing manually using CLI or other available management interfaces.

 Node configuration#

-vr-ros nodes come up with a basic "blank" configuration where only the management interface and user is provisioned.
+MikroTik RouterOS nodes come up with a basic "blank" configuration where only the management interface and user is provisioned.

 User defined config#